Breast Implant Removal

 What are the common reasons a woman would want to have her implants removed?

-Compared with augmentation, the numbers of women choosing to have their implants removed is quite low.
-More common is breast revision surgery to either exchange implants that have ruptured, increase implant size, or correct issues such as asymmetry.
+The numbers of women choosing to have their implants removed has been increasing over the years.
+Even though more common is breast revision surgery to either exchange implants that have ruptured, increase implant size, or correct issues such as asymmetry.

 For women choosing to remove and not replace their implants, these are typical reasons we see at 22 Plastic Surgery: